What Is Mephobarbital (Mebaral)?

 Unlike other barbiturates, mephobarbital produces a strong sedative and anti-seizure action but only a mild hypnotic effect.
 Mebaral is a small, white, tablet meant for oral administration and is medically approved to use as a sedative.
 It is most commonly prescribed for its treatment effects for grand mal and petit mal seizures.

 By interfering with the communication pathways (neurons) in the brain, mephobarbital works to slow brain activity and help to relieve anxiety and tension symptoms.
 When taken in large doses, mephobarbital can cause a drowsy or a calming effect.
-Similar to other sleeping pills or sedatives, mephobarbital may be abused for its sedative effects.
+Similar to other sleeping pills or sedatives, mephobarbital may be used for its sedative effects.

-Although barbiturates like mephobarbital are less commonly prescribed today than when they first became popular in the 1990s, there are still cases of reported abuse.
+Although barbiturates like mephobarbital are less commonly prescribed today than when they first became popular in the 1990s, there are still cases of reported use.
 It is also possible for mephobarbital to be found and bought illegally.
 Some street names for this drug include barbs, reds, red birds, tooies, yellows, and yellow jackets.

 Signs And Symptoms Of Mephobarbital Addiction